Direct and Indirect horizontal hot water cylinders can be

 naturally rise to the top) are prevented in the main from entering this

-dedicated take-off to a shower booster pump and negate problems one might
+dedicated feed to a shower booster pump and negate problems one might

 heat source.